etsond/MixMeister/README.md

 > please create a pull request with your changes.

 ## License
 PerfectDriink is licensed under the MIT license.
-See the LICENSE file for more information.